anoop04singh/CosmicChicken-Somnia-MiniGames/README.md

     1. The player pays a fixed entry fee to start a 30-second round.
     2. A prize multiplier starts at 1.00x and increases rapidly over time.
     3. The smart contract pre-determines a secret, random time within the round when the bot will "eject".
-    4. The player must click "Cash Out" to win.
+    4. The player must click "Cash Out!" to win.
 The payout is the entry fee multiplied by the current multiplier.
     5.  **You lose if:**
         *   You cash out *after* the bot's secret eject time.
         *   The 30-second round timer expires before you cash out.
 *   **Strategy:** How long can you hold your nerve?
 The longer you wait, the higher the potential reward, but the greater the risk that the bot will eject first.
+*   **Constraint:** If you do not "Cash Out" (eject) during the round, you will automatically lose your entry fee when either the bot ejects or the 30-second timer expires, whichever comes first.

 ## Gameplay Walkthrough